lhazlewood/scms/README.md

 See how the `index.md` file was converted to the `<h1>` and `<p>` content?
 And then see how the `$content` placeholder in `default.vtl` was replaced with the converted HTML?

-This is what SCMS does - simple and sweet.
+This is what SCMS does - sweet and simple.

 ### How does this work?